Thursday, August 21, 2008

 >>> Ref.
 VedaBase => SB 2.3.20

 Such froglike people may talk the whole day, but they will never care to hear about spiritual matters, particularly about Krishna, the Supreme Personality of Godhead.
-At this point, some of you might be feeling this approach somewhat pessimistic, with strong words that would hurt a lot of people.
+At this point, some of you might be feeling this approach is somewhat pessimistic, with strong words that would hurt a lot of people.
 However, the Bhagavata philosophy does not compromise when exposing the reality as it is.
-Nor there is any euphemism effective when the matter is death.
+Nor is any euphemism effective when the matter is death.
 Pariksit Maharaja was given seven days of life, therefore it was essential for him to have clearly understood what is really worth hearing and what is not.
 More specifically, what one hears before dying will be a determinant factor for his destination afterwards:

 yam yam vapi smaran bhavam